-Smart from the start parenting is basically helping the infant’s developing brain make the right connections.
+Smart Tip: Smart from the start parenting is basically helping the infant’s developing brain make the right connections.

 As a result of environmental input, these nerves grow and make better connections.
 For example, the infant sees his mother or father’s face.
 The nerves of the eyes transmit the image of the face to the area of the brain that processes visual information and the infant stores the image of this face.
 Repeatedly seeing the face stimulates the infant to want to react.
 Eventually, the stimulus of a parent’s face causes the visual area of the brain to send a message to the motor area, which controls the infant’s facial muscles.
 The result is the adoring smile.
 With continued neurological development, connections are made with other motor areas, so eventually the baby can reach out and touch his mother and father’s face with his hands.